+Tips for Baking Cakes is a collection of ideas I’ve come up with that may help inexperienced bakers.
 I thought it would be helpful to share some tips for bakers especially those who are new to the art of cake baking, or those who have had a few bombs.
-You will find these tips also posted under my recipe for Carrot Cake and for Blueberry Coffeecake.
 I will probably keep adding to this post as I think of tips that will help.

 Those of us who enjoy baking want our cakes to turn out like this:

 Here’s a picture of my delicious Red Velvet Cake.
 It is a moist cake and takes 2 batches of the regular cream cheese icing in order to get the rich, decadence this cake requires.
-Special thanks to Laureen Herman, Ovilla, Texas, for her inspiration and decoration of the cake.
+Special thanks to Hannah Noice, Ovilla, Texas, for her inspiration and decoration of the cake.

 But in order to get cakes that look and taste right there are a few tips that can be followed to help.